 The Higher Diploma in Data Analytics is a 1 year full time programme for graduates who already have a level 8 degree qualification in any subject with some mathematical content.
 Prospective students who do not have a level 8 qualification, but have the equivalent in professional experience, may be eligible under the Recognition of Prior Experiential Learning (RPEL) route.
-You can apply now by visiting the Springboard Courses website.

 This inter-disciplinary course is a collaboration between Departments of Mathematics & Statistics, Computer Science and the National Centre for Geocomputation.
 It will prepare graduates with the knowledge and skills to collect, process, analyse and visualise data in order to extract useful information, explore statistical patterns, test hypotheses, and understand the implications of models.